DHL Customer service number (for call connections)

 As the likes of DPD and Yodel have attempted to move their consumer support towards the web, DHL have followed suit.
 The advantages for the company in giving customer service over the internet are clear – it potentially reduces the amount of contact agents that they need to employ, thus saving them money in the long run.

 However, most industry commentators seem to agree that this is a relatively short-term fix, which provides little upside for the end consumer.
-Calling the DHL contact number remains the main way in which most people deal with the company for a number of reasons.
+Calling the DHL Contact Number (for call connections) remains the main way in which most people deal with the company for a number of reasons.
 These include the long turnaround times of e-mail correspondence, the ineffectiveness of FAQ guides and a supposed lack of consumer confidence in live chat assistance